flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 In this section we tend to encounter a [PSG](master-system#audio), [sequencer](nintendo-64#audio) or a *large* [mixer](nintendo-ds#audio).
 This is because, at the end of the day, dedicated audio hardware is meant to offload audio operations from the CPU.
 Although if this hardware turns out to be 'weak', it degrades the sound capabilities of the console.

-Now, what we consider 'sound hardware' in the PSP is very barebones: only **two PCM channels and a stereo mixer**.
-The maximum sampling rate and resolution are **48 KHz** and **16-bit**, respectively.
+Now, what we consider 'sound hardware' in the PSP is very bare-bones: only **two PCM channels and a stereo mixer**.
+The maximum sampling rate and resolution are **48 kHz** and **16-bit**, respectively.

 I don't see any of the accelerators I mentioned in the first paragraph.
 So, does this imply that the sound will be as limited as [other](nintendo-64#secrets-and-limitations-1) [cases](game-boy-advance#audio) showed?
 No!
 Because the hardware of the PSP enables to compensate it with more software.